reflex-media/serverless-templates/api-light/README.md

 ## Error Handling

-It is recommended to always throw an Error as an exception instead of returning just and error message.
-You may create your own Error Class within the `src/app/errors/` directory.
+It is recommended to always throw an Error class as an exception instead of returning just and error message.
+You may create your own Error Class within the `src/exceptions/` directory.

 ```js
 import ValidationError from "Errors/ValidationError";